Instructions for making Chaga Tea and other great ideas for brewing, using and storing your Chaga tea.

 In regards to expiration dates for Chaga.

 We harvest our Wild Chaga in the late Fall after the trees go dormant and then again in early Spring before the sap starts running.
 Our Chaga is never older than 6 months from date of harvest.
 It's cleaned, hand cut & meshed.
 After our curing process, it is immediately hermetically sealed to retain its' freshness.
-If Properly cured & sealed, Chaga will last several years if left in our sealed bags however, once opened we suggest consuming within 1 year.
-Store at room temperature- keep dry & sealed in the zipped bag it comes in.
-Ready made refrigerated Tea should be used within 2 weeks.
+If properly cured & sealed, Chaga will last several years if left in sealed bags however, once opened we suggest consuming within 1-2 years of purchase date to benefit from its' freshness.
+Store at room temperature; keep dry & sealed in the zipped bag or a jar.
+Keep out of direct sunlight.

 Try our NEW Chaga ThermO Teabags for those of you on-the-go!